solyoma/FalconBoard/README.md

   11. Horizontal and vertical line drawing (press and hold the Shift key).
   12. Visible area can be printed and saved in many different image formats.
-  13. Take a screenshot with F4 from any rectangular area of the desktop and load it as background image.
+  13. Take a screenshot with F4 from any rectangular area of the desktop and load it in the middle of the screen to show or connotate.
   14. Completely open source (GPL 3).
       (I used some icons from PikaJian's Whitepad project https://github.com/PikaJian, but no code was used from that project.)